Mathematics (Mos Def song)

 "Mathematics" is a b-side single from Mos Def's solo debut album, Black on Both Sides.
 It contains lyrics about various social issues and asks the listener to add them up and come to conclusions about them.
 Many references to numbers are found in this song and at times, Mos Def rhymes statistics in numerical order.

 Background

-The song highlights the differences between the White and African-American citizens of the US and uses the lyrics "Do your math..." - telling young African-American's to 'do their maths' so they can avoid being part of the numerous degrading statistics he raps about in the opening and third verses of the song.
+The song highlights the differences between the White and African-American citizens of the US and uses the lyrics "Do your math..." - telling young African-Americans to 'do their maths' so they can avoid being part of the numerous degrading statistics he raps about in the opening and third verses of the song.
 The song is produced by DJ Premier whose famous scratch samples make up the song's bridge.
 Premier has called it one of his favorite beats.

 Premier also revealed that Scarface originally wanted the beat.
 He was recording his album The Last of a Dying Breed and wanted Premier to produce a song on it.
 However, Mos Def took the track and recorded something to it.
 Scarface later met up with Mos Def to tell him that he really wanted the track.